View into the Eagle Butte Coal Mine in Gillette in Wyoming's Powder River Basin Gillette, USA

 Pexels | Braeson Holland

-How Bad is Coal for the Planet?
+How Bad Is Coal For The Planet?

 Every stage of coal energy production is polluting.
 From mining to when it is later burned in power stations, coal is by far the worst fuel.
 Mining has significant environmental impacts, mainly through habitat destruction, air pollution, and water contamination.

 Coal produces the most carbon dioxide per unit of energy of all the fossil fuels.
-Scientists have warned that there should be no more new coal mines if we want to avoid climate catastrophe.
+Scientists have warned that there should be no new coal mines if we want to avoid a climate catastrophe.

 Infographic titled - Which countries have committed to phasing out coal power?
 A map of the world shows which countries are coal-free and which ones are phasing out coal and by which year.